Blunt kidney trauma: Sports related injury

 Blunt injuries to the kidney from helmets, shoulder pads, and knees are described in football, and in soccer, martial arts, and all-terrain vehicle crashes.
 A literature review of peer-reviewed articles in May 2009 demonstrated that urogenital injuries are uncommon in team and individual sports, and that most of them are low-grade injuries, cycling being the most commonly associated, followed by winter sports, horse riding and contact/collision sports.
 A special situation has existed in the athletic participant with a single kidney.

 Formerly, the American Academy of Pediatrics Committee on Sports Medicine and Fitness advised against such children and adolescents from participating in contact sports.
 Children's kidney's are prone to injury from blunt force trauma due to their size and location in a child's body.
 However, a study of 45,000 children with kidney injuries demonstrated no kidney loss in any contact sport.
 Sledding, skiing and rollerblading did, however, result in such loss.
 Further, data from the National Athletic Trainers' Association High School Injury Surveillance Study, an observational cohort study during the 1995–1997 academic years, have been used to compare incidence rates for sport-specific injuries to specific organs.
 There were over 4.4 million athlete-exposures, defined as 1 athlete participating in 1 game or practice.
 Student athletes incurred kidney injuries most often playing football (12 injuries) or girls' soccer (2 injuries).

 The American Academy of Pediatrics currently recommends a "qualified yes" for participation by athletes with single kidneys in contact/collision sports although some physicians remain reluctant to acquiesce.

 Diagnosis

 In blunt injury, imaging is indicated if there is gross hematuria, or if the patient exhibits shock together with either gross or microscopic hematuria.

 Investigation

 The imaging modality of choice is contrast-enhanced, computed tomography (CT) which is readily available in most emergency departments of moderate or above size.
 Scan times have become shorter with each generation of scanners and current scans are quick and accurately demonstrate renal injuries together with associated injuries to other abdominal or retroperitoneal organs.

+Online calculators have been developed that facilitate grading of renal traumatic injuries based on imaging findings according to AAST (American Association for the Surgery of Trauma) guidelines.